dwavesystems/dwave-preprocessing/README.rst

-# placeholder package for some optimization utilites like roof duality
+# placeholder package for some optimization utilities like roof duality